Skip to main content

 (1) Documentary evidence

 (a) Documentary evidence can be used as a primary source of verification.
 Documentary evidence consists of a written confirmation of the applicant's circumstances.
-Examples of documentary evidence include but are not limited to: pay stubs, rent receipts, utility bills, etc. When the agency uses pay stubs and they are not included in the case file, the agency must include the name, address, dates, and gross amounts listed on the pay stubs in the case file.
+Examples of documentary evidence include but are not limited to: pay stubs, rent receipts, utility bills, etc. When the agency uses pay stubs and they are not included in the case file, the agency is to include the name, address, dates, and gross amounts listed on the pay stubs in the case file.

 (2) Collateral contact